coder/docs/admin/satellites/migrate-to-satellites.md

 However the Kubernetes ServiceAccount, Role, and RoleBindings created by the helm chart are still required.
 To safely remove the unused helm chart, we will add an annotation to the resources we'd like to keep first.

+WARNING: If these resources are removed the existing workspace provider will become non-functional and a new workspace provider will need to be created in it's place.

 Ensure the following commands are ran with the namespace flag of the `coder/workspace-provider` helm chart.
 You can check by running